Ultra High Efficiency Toilet (1.0 GPF or less) rebate - up to $100!

 Toilets usually account for the most water used indoors in an average home.
 Switching out a 1.6 gallon per flush (GPF) toilet with an Ultra-High Efficiency Toilet (UHET) drastically cuts your toilet water usage while still providing equal or superior flushing performance.

 Replace a toilet that uses 1.6 gallons per flush (GPF) or more with an EPA WaterSense-approved Ultra-High Efficiency Toilet (UHET) that uses 1.0 GPF or less and receive a rebate up to $100.

 This rebate cannot exceed the combined cost of the toilet (tank and bowl) and accessory parts if needed (wax ring, supply line, seat).
 Original, dated, receipts are required.
 See the Rebate Program Rules & Requirements on the Toilet Rebate Application for a complete listing of rules and requirements.

 - Rebate-eligible parts include the toilet tank, bowl, seat, wax ring, and supply line only.

-- Only contracted labor is eligible for the rebate (i.e. Self-performed labor is not eligible)
+- Only contracted labor is eligible for the rebate (i.e. Self-performed labor is not eligible for reimbursement)